emberjs/rfcs/text/0000-es-classes.md

 * Making the class `constructor` function a public API
-* Modifying some of the internals of `Ember.Object` to support existing features
+* Modifying some of the internals of `Ember.Object` to support existing features and make the usage of ES Classes cross-compatible with `Ember.Object`

 It does _not_ propose additions in the form of helpers or decorators, which should continue to be iterated on in the community as the spec itself is finalized.
+It also does not propose deprecating or removing existing functionality in `Ember.Object`.

 # Motivation